Corcovado National Park

 There are a lot of ways to see Corcovado National Park (the “Jewel of Costa Rica”).

 Corcovado National Park is a fantastic place, and we highly recommend it.
 We have gone in many times, and even done a “marathon run” through the park in one day – entering from Los Patos, through Sirena, and out through Carate… what a day!
 (See more description below).
+YOU MUST HAVE TICKETS to enter, as well as a guide.
+We can request those tickets for you, but we need full names and passports – and it is best to do way ahead of time because tickets often sell out.

 Within the canopy you may see four kinds of monkeys, tayras, anteaters, sloths, etc, as well as many exotic birds.
 On the ground if you are very lucky you may see some of the big cats: jaguars, pumas, ocelots, jaguarundis, margay cats.
 Easier to spot are tapirs, peccaries, and deer.
 Meanwhile, near the river mouth at high tide you may see large bull sharks swimming up the Sirena River mixing with American Crocodiles.